These are the most important steps in finding the right manager.

 It is very important to create this list before you post a job description or begin your candidate search so that you can identify the perfect candidate.

-Advertise the Job
+1. Advertise the job.

-Take your list of ideal traits and use it as your guideline for creating the job description.
+Take your list of ideal traits and use it as your guide for creating the job description.
 Make sure to clearly lay out what is expected of your restaurant manager.
 You cannot find the perfect candidate if you do not make it clear what you are looking for in a manager.

 Before you hold any interviews, create a clear set of questions that involve real-life and hypothetical situations.
 You should also create a rubric where you can make notes about each candidate's answer and give them a score.